qmacro/btp-resources-with-cli-tools-and-apis/slides.md

 DJ Adams, Developer Advocate at SAP

-# Topics

-* Migrating to the Cloud
-* Skills, Methodologies and Ways of Working

 # What we'll learn together

 In this session we'll learn what resources there are to manage on the SAP Business Technology Platform (SAP BTP), and how to manage them with tools and APIs you can build into automated mechanisms.
 We'll discover what tools are available, what they're used for and how to use them.